sabotrax/MiaPlayer/README.md

 On the top of the assembled player from left to right:

 #### Backward button
-- Short press: Move backward one title in the playlist.
+- Short press: Move backward one title on the playlist.
 - Double short press: Seek backward inside the title for a quarter of the duration.
 Does not cross song boundaries.
 - Long press: Move backward to the last title of the previous album.
 - Short press followed by a long one: Set the bookmark to the currently played title and album.